History of the Pappas Patristic Institute

 The PPI was directed from 2003 to 2021 by Bruce Beck, Assistant Professor of New Testament at Holy Cross Greek Orthodox School of Theology.
 Dr. Beck received his BA at the University of Georgia and an MDiv and ThD from Harvard Divinity School.
 He has taught New Testament at Holy Cross since 2002.
 Under his leadership, the Institute established itself as a force in the field of patristics, organizing and hosting more than thirty-four thematic conferences, symposia, and educational programs on the campus of Hellenic College Holy Cross, hosting more than 700 scholars, graduate students, and laypeople, and launching a book series entitled Holy Cross Studies in Patristic Theology and History with Baker Academic.
 Dr. Beck served the Institute for eighteen years, establishing its reputation in the scholarly community and leading it from its inception to become a recognized center for patristic scholarship and teaching.
 In addition to thematic conferences, he established the Graduate Student Conference in Patristic Studies and the Summer Institute for which the PPI would become famous.

 In the Spring of 2021, George Cantonis, President of Hellenic College Holy Cross, named Fr.
 Maximos Constas, one of the founding members of the PPI, to be the new Director of the Institute.
 Fr.
-Maximos brings to this position a long career in patristic scholarship and a strong record of teaching and research on the writings of the Church Fathers.
-(You can read a biography of Fr.
-Maximos here.)
+Maximos brought to this position a long career in patristic scholarship and a strong record of teaching and research on the writings of the Church Fathers.
+He stepped down as Director in the summer of 2023.

 From its inception, the Pappas Patristic Institute has organized and sponsored conferences in the field of patristics and Early Christianity.
 Beginning in 2004, prominent scholars from the field of patristics and allied disciplines have gathered at Holy Cross Greek Orthodox School of Theology to explore a variety of themes in the Early Church: